The Ultimate Step by Step Guide to SEO

 Website Navigation Best Practices

-Google reads text best.
-So, use text-based navigation and anchor text body links for best crawlability results.
-A few link tips: use keywords for anchor text, link internally to relevant pages and link to 3rd party authority sites when it adds value.
+Google reads text best, so use text-based navigation and anchor text body links for the best crawlability results.
+A few link tips: use keywords for anchor text, link internally to relevant pages, and link to third-party authority sites when it adds value.

 XML Sitemap